Sorry I just don’t spend money in this town.

 But Ben had warned me not to get too feisty or confrontational with people, my default nature when I am extremely passionate about my beliefs.
 We live in a small town, he tells me.
 People have long memories.
 Don’t debate.

 Ok I said.
-But deep down I was thinking, seriously, have we met?!
+But deep down I was thinking, Seriously, have we met?!
 LOL!
-Thankfully I have a blog where I have complete freedom to explore issues that are important to me.
+Thankfully I have a platform where I have complete freedom to explore issues that are important to me.